Tips and tricks

 If you need to move your license key to another computer, you first need to release it on the PC where your key is currently validated.
 The procedure is also detailed in this page.

-To do so, go to the option Help > Software Key Validation, and choose the action 'I want to...':
+To do so, go to the option Help > License Status, and click the button "Release key"':

 and click the Send button.
 This will free up the key on our license server.